hecrenews/hecrenews.github.io/_posts/2020-04-09-hello-world.markdown

 thumb: "/assets/images/hen.jpeg"
 ---
 Mic check mic check 123, 123.
 Everything seems to be up and running.
 Alright boys, it's show time.

+We are the Hecrenews team.
+A service provided by the HBA to inform the world.